-SFAD 070/570 Spiritual Direction Experience
+SFAD 070/570 A & B Spiritual Direction Experience

-1 hour.
+.5 & .5 hours.
 A two-semester course designed to give MDiv, MASF, and SFAD certificate students an intentional one-on-one exploration of their spiritual life with a trained guide.
 Since a dynamic relationship with God requires attentiveness to one's interiority and to one's lived experience of faith in community with others, the spiritual-direction model is used.
 Course is closed to other degree students.
 Additional course fee required for certificate students.